univention/univention-corporate-server/doc/manual/central-management-umc/login.rst

 if the apps support web based single sign-on.

-For sign-in through single sing-on, the browser session closes for 8 hours of inactivity.
+For sign-in through single sing-on, the browser session closes after 8 hours of inactivity.
 To get a fresh session, the user must sign in again.

-It's possible to enforce the sign in on the local system by clicking the link :guilabel:`Login without Single Sign On` on the login page, as show in :numref:`umc-login-sso`.

 .. _umc-login-sso: